 Market Served: Goth/industrial culture

 What do you get when you combine safety-pin arm warmers, zombies, zippers and skeletons?
 Something like Vampire Freaks – a social networking site for all things gothic.
 Bands and regular users alike make up the site, with different members able to rate each other, share music and videos.
 Both groups can also make use of journals, which are a blog/Tumblr crossover.
-Finally, there are Cults, which are similar to Facebook groups and can be created around a band, location, movie or hobby.
+Finally, there are Cults, which are similar to social media groups like Facebook groups and can be created around a band, location, movie or hobby.

 There are a variety of products (both branded and specialty) available for sale as well as premium subscriptions, which let you upload more photos and let you see who has visited your profile lately.
 Premium users can also search for members by specifics (age, gender, location).